StackTips

 spring-boot-starter-mailIt is used to support Java Mail and Spring Framework's email sending.

-Checkout the article that explains how to replace default embedded Tomcat Server with Jetty or Undertow.
+Follow this tutorial that explains the step-by-step configuration required to replace the embedded Tomcat server with Jetty or Undertow.

 • RMI